Kernel Two-Sample Tests for Manifold Data: Acknowledgments

-The work is partially supported by NSF DMS-2134037.
-Y.X. is partially supported by an NSF CAREER CCF-1650913, and NSF DMS-2134037, CMMI-2015787, CMMI-2112533, DMS-1938106, and DMS-1830210.
-X.C. is partially supported by NSF and the Alfred P. Sloan Foundation.
+The work was supported by NSF DMS-2134037.
+X.C. was also partially supported by NSF DMS-2237842 and DMS-2007040.
+Y.X. was also partially supported by an NSF CAREER CCF-1650913, NSF DMS-2134037, CMMI-2015787, CMMI-2112533, DMS-1938106, and DMS-1830210.